kangyechan/OSS_Practice/README.md

 	This program is to parse json file and print each tokens, with size, position and type of each.

 # Prerequisites
-	Json file(.json format) should be prepared.
+	any Json file(.json format), and allJson.c should be prepared.

 # Run
 	repeat below:
 		gcc -o json.exe allJson.c
 		json.exe filename.json
+# When to use
+	This program is useful when

+# for more help